SciML/sciml.ai/gsoc/gsoc_diffeq.md

 **Mentors**: [Chris Rackauckas](https://github.com/ChrisRackauckas) and [Yingbo Ma](https://github.com/YingboMa)

+**Expected Project Size**: 175 hour or 350 hour depending on the chosen subtasks.

+**Difficulty**: Easy to Hard depending on the chosen subtasks.

 ## Discretizations of partial differential equations

 There are two ways to approach libraries for partial differential equations (PDEs): one can build "toolkits" which enable users to discretize any PDE but require knowledge